Becoming a Volunteer Notetaker

 - Include dates in the file name or in the document.

-- Ensure all notes are saved in .PDF or .doc format.
+- Ensure all notes are saved in an accessible .PDF or .doc format.

 - Please submit each lecture’s notes as a separate file (i.e. if you have class on Monday and Wednesday each week, you should have 2 separate files each week).

 - Ensure that uploaded files correspond to the date of the lecture.
 If you accidentally upload your notes to the wrong date, please contact firstname.lastname@example.org and let them know, so the date can be changed.

 Last Updated: September 8, 2019